adamddurrant/my-insights-dashboard/README.md

 ### What went well?

-I was able to replicate the brief well, including all components without any libraries so it's fast and not hindered by any compromises.
+I was able to replicate the brief accurately including all components, fonts and interaction without the use of a library.

-The styling came together faster than I anticipated and was the smoothest part, I didn't run into any major CSS challenges.
+This means the screen is fast to load, bespoke and unhindered by any third-party nuances/bugs.

 ### What did you enjoy?

-I really enjoyed the challenge of building the bar charts & donut elements & logic using vanilla JS & CSS.
-The challenge taught me more than I thought it would.
+I really enjoyed the challenge of building the bar charts & donut element logic using vanilla JS & CSS.
+It taught me much more than I thought it would and I impressed myself with how much I could achieve without a library.

+If I had used a library I may not have ran into as much research and learning opportunities.

 ### Where was the challenge in the task?

-- Building the bar chart logic both to adjust `flex-basis` but also adding a dynamic data attribute `data-tooltip` to make each bar's data dynamic.
+- Building the logic to populate `flex-basis` and the `data-tooltip` attribute to make each bar's data dynamic.
+- I wanted the random data to populate 6 bars to a maximum of 100% (probably no necessary but I did it anyway).
+Building a loop that would generate 4 arrays of dummy data totaling 100 took a lot of testing: `console.log` and `.reduce` came to the rescue.
-- Making sure the sidebar behaved smoothly across devices - I ran into problems that would cause users to lose the menu when the window resizes.
+- Making sure the sidebar behaved smoothly across devices - I ran into problems that would cause users to lose the burger menu if they were to open the menu and then resize their window (e.g mobile portrait to landscape).

 ### What learnings will you carry forward?

-- Inline `stroke-dasharray` attributes on SVGs can be hacked to make an animated donut (Still a bit magic to me).
+- Inline `stroke-dasharray` attributes on SVGs can be hacked to make an animated donut (this is still a bit magic to me).
-- When building elements with JavaScript, be more mindful of assigning `.style` attributes over `classList.add` to prevent tripping over CSS specificity and having more control.
+- When building elements with JavaScript, be more mindful when assigning `.style` attributes over using `classList.add`.
+It will prevent yourself tripping over CSS specificity, classes give more control.
+- Sometimes it pays to build something without a library, sometimes it doesn't.
+Being clear on that decision is important.

 ### What might you do differently next time as well as any other reflections you would like to share.

 - Given more time i'd like to explore a charts library such as [Charts.js](https://www.chartjs.org/) or [Echarts](https://echarts.apache.org/en/index.html) to see if I could improve the readability of my code for other developers.
 - I am certain I could code more efficiently here.
-- Use of a charts framework may have made my life much easier and been better for reuse by other developers.
+- Use of a charts framework may have made my life much easier and been more intuitive to use for other child/parent screens.
-- Equally I could have also used a CSS framework to speed up the build process.
-Bootstrap for example, has components and behaviour already tested for collapsible sidebars - I spent a lot of time testing this which could have been avoided.
+- I could have also used a CSS framework to speed up the build.
+For example, [Bootstrap](https://mdbootstrap.com/) has components and behaviour already tested for collapsible sidebars and it has chart capabilities - I spent a lot of time testing my charts and sidebar which may not have been necessary with Bootstrap components.